Please call ahead to make sure a passport agent is available at City Hall (907-895-4656).

 Office hours are 8:00-5:00, but passport agents may be temporarily out of the office.

-Passport applications are available at City Hall or can be downloaded off the Internet (travel.state.gov).
+Passport application forms are available at City Hall or can be downloaded off the Internet (travel.state.gov).
 Customers must apply in person with identification and necessary documents.
 Routine passport processing takes up to six weeks and requires attachment of your certified birth certificate.
+No copies.

 DS-11 Standard Passport Application

-• Persons with previous passport that is expired; issued more than 15 years ago
+- Persons with expired passports issued more than 15 years ago

-• Persons who is unable to provide proof of name change
+- Persons who are unable to provide proof of name change

 DS-82 Passport Renewal